 Learn about College of The Albemarle’s (COA) admissions and course policy for our Workforce Development and Career Readiness programs.
-Any adult 18 years of age or older who is not enrolled in school may be admitted to a Workforce Development and Career Readiness (WDCR) program.
+Any adult 18 years of age or older who isn’t enrolled in school may be admitted into a Workforce Development and Career Readiness class.

 High School Dropouts

-In some circumstances, a minor between 16 and 18 years of age who drops out of high school may be considered a student with special needs and be admitted to an appropriate Basic and Transitional Studies or WDCR program at College of The Albemarle (COA), subject to the following conditions:
+In some circumstances, a minor between 16 and 18 years of age who drops out of high school may be considered a student with special needs and be admitted to an appropriate College and Career Readiness or Workforce Development and Career Readiness program at COA, subject to the following conditions:

 - The admission is approved through COA’s College and Career Readiness or Workforce Development and Career Readiness program

 COA may refuse to enroll a minor, or may enroll a minor under conditional status, for any of the following reasons: